oils-for-unix/oils/doc/expression-language.md

 ### Dict Literals Look Like JavaScript

-Dict literals use JavaScript's rules, which are similar but not idential to Python.
+Dict literals use JavaScript's rules, which are similar but not identical to Python.

 The key can be either a **bare word** or **bracketed expression**.